PRE90/create-your-own-adventure/english/marshmallow.md

-Once upon a time many authors collaborated to make meaningless linked story.
+Once upon a time many authors collaborated to a make meaningless, linked story.

 NGE is [here] (NGE/NGE.md)